Supporting Veterans and the Families of Fallen Soldiers This Memorial Day and Throughout the Year

 • Wounds caused by shrapnel or gunshots

-In fact, each year, the VA Central Cancer Registry records around 50,000 new cases of cancer among U.S. veterans.
-Compared to the general U.S. population, veterans are between 20-40% more likely to be diagnosed with cancer, according to the National Cancer Institute (NCI).
+Each year, the VA Central Cancer Registry records around 50,000 new cases of cancer among U.S. veterans.
+Compared to the general U.S. population, veterans are 20-40% more likely to be diagnosed with cancer, according to the National Cancer Institute.

 Sokolove Law Is Committed to Supporting Veterans

-For more than 40 years, Sokolove Law has proudly supported veterans in getting the help they need after being diagnosed with an asbestos-related disease such as mesothelioma.
+For more than 40 years, Sokolove Law has proudly supported veterans in getting the help they need after being diagnosed with service-related illnesses like mesothelioma and lung cancer.

-If you are a veteran who has mesothelioma or another asbestos-related disease you believe to be a result of your service in the U.S. Armed Forces, we strongly encourage you to reach out to us today.
+If you are a veteran who developed an illness you believe to be a result of your service in the U.S. Armed Forces, we strongly encourage you to reach out to us today.

-We want to listen to your story, and we want to help — get started today with a free case review.
+We are here to listen to your story and help you explore all of the options available to you.
+Get started today with a free case review.

 Author: